hackworthltd/primer/docs/project-faq.md

 increase the appeal and relevance of learning to program[^1][^2].

-We believe the most egalitarian, accessible, and widely-available platform is the Web, so we've designed our implementation around an HTTP-based client-server model.
-Our backend can serve any client that can speak HTTP, and our frontend is a collection of [React components](https://react.dev) that can be used with popular web application frameworks.
+We believe the most egalitarian, accessible, and widely-available platform is the Web, so we've primarily designed our implementation to run in web browsers.

 ## How does this approach compare to so-called "scripting languages"?